LUCompSoc/constitution/README.md

 ### Technical Officer

-1. Two Systems Officers must be elected into the executive to oversee the running of all services for and on behalf of the society.
+1. Two Technical Officers must be elected into the executive to oversee the running of all services for and on behalf of the society.
-2. The Systems Officers oversee individual project leaders and shall provide and manage resources to assist the project leaders.
+2. The Technical Officers oversee individual project leaders and shall provide and manage resources to assist the project leaders.
 3. Must ensure the smooth running of all operations and coordinate with all project leaders on the status of systems and their operations.
 4. Shall also determine the feasibility of project proposals and make recommendations to the board, as well as facilitate the placement of members into project roles.
 5. During elections, a candidate Systems Officer must convince voters of their competency to ensure continuation of on-going projects.
+6. Be responsible for the ordering and maintenance of all Society equipment.

 ### Education Officer